Sofia-UX-UI/portfolio-v.4/content/page/about/index.md

 - **Orange innovation (IDB Bank)**, 2019
 - **Startup Germany (IHK)**, 2018

-## Certificates
-- Specialization in VR, University of London, 2022
-- Accessibility: How to Design for All?, Interaction Design Foundation (2021)
-- Arduino programming, Sinergia Tech Academy (2017)
-- Enabling technologies for Data Science and Analytics, Columbia X (2019)

 <!--Coming from an industrial design background, I have a particular interest for technical aspects of projects, such as programming on different languages and different frameworks.
 While I enjoy participating in all stages of the design process, the design handoff is a topic that has caught my attention.